meza/agent-docs/CodeQuality.md

 #### Consistent APIs

 Public interfaces follow consistent patterns.
 Similar operations have similar signatures.
 Naming conventions are uniform.
 A developer who learns one part of the API can predict how other parts behave.

+#### Non-Leaky Abstractions

+An abstraction should let consumers operate in its concepts, not in its internals.
+Leakage shows up when callers must reproduce internal rules, handle internal failure modes directly, or coordinate internal lifecycles.
+It breaks trust: readers cannot predict behavior from the interface, so they read implementation and tests to feel safe.

+Consumer workarounds signal that the contract is wrong.
+Translation and policy belong at the abstraction boundary, invariants stay inside the owner, and the surface is designed so typical usage reads as intent rather than ceremony.

 #### Versioned Contracts